-This is based on the normal risk based approach.
+This guideline shall be based on the normal risk based approach as follows:

-- The hazard must be identified (Recognition). - It must be measured (Evaluation). - The hazard must be reduced or mitigated (Control).
+- Recognition the hazard must be identified.

+- Evaluation the hazard must be measured.

+- Control the hazard must be reduced or mitigated.

-The supervisor or foreman is critical in controlling heat stress among the workers who are potentially exposed to conditions that can promote heat related illness.
-The supervisor can implement controls when heat stress conditions are identified which will protect the workers, if properly assigned and carried out.
+The role of Supervisor or Foreman is critical in controlling heat stress among the workers who are potentially exposed to conditions that can promote heat related illness.
+The Supervisor can implement controls when heat stress conditions are identified which will protect the workers, if properly assigned and carried out.

 The workers must be trained to recognize the heat stress signs, symptoms and environmental conditions to be ready to protect themselves and those around them.
-These guidelines identifies fundamental practices and methods of identification of factors that could lead to heat stress and the associated illnesses and provides work practices and other controls that can mitigate or reduce the hazards.
+This document identifies fundamental practices and methods of identification of factors that could lead to heat stress and the associated illnesses and provides work practices and other controls that can mitigate or reduce the hazards.

-2.0 Scope
+3.0 SCOPE

-This Heat Stress Prevention guideline addresses heat stress identification, evaluation and controls to be implemented to reduce effects of heat related illness & injures such as heat stroke, heat exhaustion, heat cramp, heat rashes, heat fatigue and dehydration among the workers throughout Industrial Cities Directorate and Dukhan Concession Area and projects that require individuals to work outdoors in a hot climate in Industrial Cities Directorate and Dukhan Consession Area.
+This Heat Stress Prevention Guideline addresses heat stress identification, evaluation as well as controls to be implemented to reduce the effects of heat related illness and injures such as heat stroke, heat exhaustion, heat cramp, heat rashes, heat fatigue and dehydration among the workers throughout Industrial Cities.

-This guideline is applicable to all personnel in Industrial Cities Directorate and Dukhan Concession Area (including QP employees, End-users, contractors and visitors) at all worksites
+This document is applicable to all personnel in Industrial Cities including QP employees, End-users, contractors and visitors at all worksites and projects that require individuals to work outdoors in a hot climate in Industrial Cities Directorate.